Table of Contents

 Records in Poor condition (P) are those records and jackets that do not qualify for the above Good grading.

 When I have desirable records in G or P condition and I am selling at a record show, I give those record away as a freebee to anyone who expresses interest in it.
-Nice way to make a friend . . .
+It’s a nice way to make a friend.